gitter-badger/firesearch/README.md

 </searchable>
 ```

-6.In your /res/menu folder, edit whatever menu xml file you will be working with to look similar to the below.
-This is for the menu:
+6.In your /res/menu folder, edit whatever menu xml file you will be having the search in to look similar to the below:

 ```java
 <menu xmlns:android="http://schemas.android.com/apk/res/android"